fjames86/cerberus/README.md

 Microsoft.
 - [x] Send AS-REQ messages to the KDC to get TGTs
 - [x] Send TGS-REQ messages to the KDC to get credentials for application servers
-- [x] Encode/decode AP-REQ messages to send to applicaiton servers
+- [x] Encode/decode AP-REQ messages to send to application servers
 - [x] Validate AP-REQ messages to authenticate clients
 - [x] Wrap AP-REQ messages with the KRB5 OID, as required for GSS
-- [x] Some sort of GSSAPI integration.
+- [x] Some sort of GSSAPI integration (sort of there, some polishing required)
 - [ ] Long term aim: write a KDC server

 ## 3. Usage